The Consequences of Digitalising Collective Memory in China: Contesting the Curating State

-Building on their pioneering volume, this session delves into how rapidly evolving digital technologies are reshaping the politics of memory in contemporary China.
-Building on the book’s concept of the “curating state,” the discussion examines how digitalisation empowers non-state actors to preserve alternative narratives and challenge official histories while simultaneously equipping the Party-state with new tools to reinforce and control memory discourses.
-The discussion reflects on this paradoxical terrain and examines technology, power, and memory curation in China’s evolving sociotechnical landscape, where the past is reimagined, contested and censored.
+How do cutting-edge digital technologies reshape memory practices in contemporary China?
+Digitalisation of memory-making creates a paradox: it allows non-state actors to protect their narratives and challenge official histories, while also gi ving the Party-state tools to strengthen its control over memory discourses.
+This discussion examines technology, power, and memory curation in China’s evolving sociotechnical landscape, where the past is reimagined, contested and censored.

 Vivien Markert is a Research Fellow and PhD candidate at the Department of Chinese Studies, University of Tübingen.
 She is doing research on religion politics in China with special focus on Islam.